Popeye09/unique-file-lister/README.md

 - Runs tests on every push.
 - Tests code readability.

-_Note that it takes a lot of to satisfy super-linter_
+_Note that it takes a lot of effort to satisfy super-linter_

 See `.github/workflows` for details.